Latest News

 Solar is the largest electricity source in 2025.
 It is followed by nuclear reactors and coal plants, as well as natural gas.

-Solar farms were only the fifth largest source of electricity two years ago.
-The solar industry's dominance so far is a sign that the utility system has shifted to renewables.
+Solar farms ranked fifth in terms of electricity supply just two years prior.
+The solar industry's dominance so far is a sign that the utility system has shifted to renewable energy sources.

 The country has also committed to a much higher growth rate in the capacity of renewable energy production for the remainder of the decade.